Pujie: Early life

 Pujie, held by his father Prince Chun (left), and his older brother, Puyi (right).

 Pujie was the second son of Zaifeng (Prince Chun) and his primary consort, Youlan.
 As a child, he was brought to the Forbidden City in Beijing to be a playmate and classmate to his brother, Puyi.
 A well-known incident recounted how Puyi threw a tantrum when he saw that the inner lining of one of Pujie's coats was yellow, because yellow was traditionally a colour reserved only for the emperor.

 In 1929, Pujie travelled to Japan and was educated in the Gakushūin Peers' School.
 He became fluent in Japanese.
 Later, he enrolled at the Imperial Japanese Army Academy and graduated in July 1935.

 Pujie was first married in 1924 to a Manchu noblewoman, Tang Shixia, but they had no children.
 He left his wife behind when he went to Japan, and the marriage was dissolved some years later.
 After graduating from the Imperial Japanese Army Academy, Pujie agreed to an arranged marriage with a Japanese noblewoman.
 He selected Hiro Saga, who was a relative of the Japanese imperial family, from a photograph from a number of possible candidates vetted by the Kwantung Army.
+In his autobiography, Pujie later claimed that he chose Hiro Saga because she bore resemblance to Takarazuka Revue actress Kusabue Yoshiko, whom he admired.

 As Puyi did not have an heir, the wedding had strong political implications, and was aimed at both fortifying relations between the two countries and introducing Japanese blood into the Manchu imperial family.

 The engagement ceremony took place at the Manchukuo embassy in Tokyo on 2 February 1937 with the official wedding held in the Imperial Army Hall at Kudanzaka, Tokyo, on 3 April.
 In October, the couple moved to Xinjing, the capital of Manchukuo, where Puyi was then the Emperor.